Bira/octopus-carnival/_drafts/wir-mm2-4e-kenku.md

 - Level 5: 1 half-elf bandit captain, 2 human berserkers, 1 kenku assassin, 1
   kenku wing mage.
 And this one works the other way around.

+I like these kenku, though as usual I'd make their description as dastardly criminals less universal than the book seems to imply.
+A setting where they're as common as the more traditional haflings and elves would be a cool place.